malik111110/sentient-core-optimisation/.documents/project planning/technical-specification.md

 #### 11.4.2 Key Technologies & Features for Qualcomm Track
 *   **Inference Runtime:** **ONNX Runtime** is the designated runtime.
 The implementation will follow a strict pipeline: models will be converted to the `.onnx` format, quantized to 8-bit or 4-bit for efficiency, and then converted to the final `.ort` format for deployment.
 *   **Hardware Acceleration:** Inference will be executed using the **Qualcomm QNN Execution Provider** to leverage the full power of the Snapdragon SoC's dedicated AI hardware (e.g., Hexagon DSP), with the CPU provider as a fallback.
-*   **Packaging:** Techniques for creating standalone executables from Python scripts (e.g., PyInstaller, cx_Freeze) or providing a self-contained directory with a run script.
-Sandboxing knowledge from WebContainer work will be applied.
+*   **Packaging & UI:** The generated utility will be a standalone Python application.
+The user interface will be kept simple, implemented with a lightweight library like **Tkinter** or a local web server.
+Packaging will leverage techniques like PyInstaller or cx_Freeze, applying sandboxing principles learned from WebContainer work.
 *   **Offline Core:** Generated utility's core AI functionality must operate without internet access.
 The Groq/Llama 3 dependency is for the *generation phase* on the Sentient Core platform only.

 ## 12. Conclusion